Handling IPN (Instant Payment Notification)

 }

-Querying the transaction status manually is a good practice as a fallback mechanism.
-For example, you can run a cron job that checks the statuses of transactions awaiting payment for more than 15 minutes every few minutes.
+Querying status manually is a good fallback mechanism.
+For example, you can run a cron job every few minutes to check transactions that have been awaiting payment for more than 15 minutes.

 Testing IPN

-- For local testing, use tools like ngrok to expose your local server under a public URL.
+url_ipn. - For local testing, use a tool such as ngrok to expose your local server at a public URL.

 # Start an ngrok tunnel